MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 6. Follow one of these steps:

-    - If you're satisfied with the 3D model, go to the **rop\_gltfB** node, and then select **Render to Disk** to export your 3D model.
+    - If you're satisfied with the 3D object, go to the **rop\_gltfB** node, and then select **Render to Disk** to export your 3D object.

         ![Render to Disk command.](media/houdini-65-render-to-disk.PNG "Render to Disk command")

-    - If you aren't satisfied with how the 3D model looks, adjust the settings for the **particlefluidsurface1**, **remesh**, and **polyreduce1** nodes.
-When your model looks acceptable, bake your texture again, and export the 3D model.
+    - If you aren't satisfied with how the 3D object looks, adjust the settings for the **particlefluidsurface1**, **remesh**, and **polyreduce1** nodes.
+When your model looks acceptable, bake your texture again, and export the 3D object.

-## View a 3D model in Dynamics 365 Guides or Power Apps
+## View a 3D object in Dynamics 365 Guides or Power Apps

-After you've prepared a 3D model, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:
+After you've prepared a 3D object, use the following links to learn more about using the model in Dynamics 365 Guides or Power Apps:

 - [Dynamics 365 Guides](../overview.md)